VFPX/Win32API/samples/sample_480.md

 ## Comment:
 VFP <a href="http://msdn.microsoft.com/en-us/library/7tb3a512(VS.80).aspx">AGETFILEVERSION() Function</a> returns similar data.

-See also <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/winui/winui/windowsuserinterface/resources/versioninformation.asp">Version Information</a> article on MSDN.
+See also [Version Information](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646981(v=vs.85).aspx) article on MSDN.

 The presence of *OleSelfRegister* in the version resource means that the file (DLL or EXE) can self-register itself.
 The developer decides whether to add this string to the version information.